ariatemplates/hashspace/docs/samples/component2/description.md

-This example shows a simple component that allows to enter a numeric value.
-The value entered by the user will be considered as valid if it can be interpreted as a number, and if it is included withing the *min* and *max* boundaries.
+This example shows a simple component that allows entering a numeric value.
+The value entered by the user will be considered as valid if it can be interpreted as a number, and if it is included within the *min* and *max* boundaries.
 When the value is incorrect, the field background is set to orange.
 The component also shows a button next to the field in order to let the user reset the value to a predetermined value.

 [#output]